Process Capability Index: How To Calculate CpK?

 Here, the data spread is from 7.6-7.5=.5 ( So Cp will be good, as well as the CpK will be high)

 So, a better matrix is to look into the CpK value rather than Cp.
-If the CpK is high, that means the process is capable of meeting the required specification.
+If the CpK is high, that means the process is capable of meeting the required specifications.

 Difference Between Cp, CpK, and Pp, PpK

-So basically Cp/CpK will give an indication of how the process is but Pp/PpK will show you the actual process capability.
+So basically Cp/CpK will indicate how the process is but Pp/PpK will show you the actual process capability.

 CpK And Equivalent Sigma